Ewloe Castle: Abandonment

 In 1276, Edward I began the first Welsh War by marching his forces out of the castle at Chester and up the west coast of the Dee Estuary.
 After an advanced base was established at Flint (a day's travel from Chester), building work immediately began on Flint Castle.
 Ewloe is not mentioned in the war chronicles of 1276–77 but the presence of what appears to be a siegework outside the castle may suggest it was besieged.
 Ewloe had no military value to Edward I because his strategic castles at Flint and Rhuddlan could be provisioned by sea.

 The last contemporary references to the Ewloe Castle are in the Chester Plea Rolls that mentions a report sent by the Justice of Chester to Edward II in 1311.
 It is regarding the history of the manor at Ewloe from the middle of the 12th century.
 The rolls record that by 1257 Llywelyn ap Gruffudd had regained Ewloe from the English and 'strengthened' a castle in the wood, noting in 1311 that much of the castle was still standing.

 The castle was ruinous by the late medieval period.
 Much of the dressed stone work from its curtain walls and keep had been removed for construction material around Mold and Connah's Quay.

 Preservation

 Ewloe Castle, which is a Grade I listed building, is incorporated within Wepre Park; a country park managed by Flintshire County Council.
 The castle is under the care of Cadw—the national heritage agency for Wales.
 It can be reached by footpaths through Wepre Woods.
 Public access is free.

 In November 2009, the castle was among five lots of farmland and woodland put up for sale by Flintshire County Council.
 The local authority stressed Ewloe and the site it occupies were protected from any development.
 It was sold at auction to an anonymous farmer along with 24 acre of surrounding land for £122,000.

+Since 2024, Cadw have used the Welsh name Castell Ewloe in English, as part of an effort to standardise the names in both languages.